Veo 3.1 vs Sora 2: Which AI Video Model Is Better for Ecom Ads?

 Unit cost (the hidden reason most teams pick Veo)

-For a brand testing 30 hooks at $3-4 per generation vs $1.20, the math is decisive: Veo Fast lets you test 3x more variants for the same compute budget.
+For a brand testing 30 hooks, paying 2-3x per clip is decisive: Veo Fast lets you test roughly 3x more variants for the same budget.
 Iteration speed is the ROAS lever, so cheap-and-good beats expensive-and-slightly-better when you are still in discovery mode.
+In UGC Vids AI, every model's exact credit cost shows on the Generate button before you commit.

 When Sora 2 actually wins for ecom